kyma-project/community/internal/proposals/unified-approach-to-logging-levels.md

           ...
 ```

-The default value for the `logLevel` could be `"info"` so there will be additional resources - overrides - present only on the DEV environment.
+The default value for the `logLevel` could be `"warn"` so there will be additional resources - overrides - present only on the DEV environment.

 In the application there will be an environment variable reader which will parse the value and set the proper logging level in the logger.